montehurd/mediawiki-quickstart/README.md

   The extension installer script takes care of this automatically if it sees your extension contains `composer.json` / `package.json`

+  It also rebuilds localization caches when extension(s) are installed, so no need to run `php maintenance/rebuildLocalisationCache.php`

 ## Testing

 Run a variety of tests using the commands below